 Another partnership venture the District has begun is a Public Private Partnership (PPP) for student and workforce housing located adjacent to the instructional site in Page.
 The model that was approved by the District Governing Board in 2020 would require a developer to finance and maintain a student housing complex that would include short-term rental possibilities for the local workforce in Page.
 The PPP represents a unique opportunity to collaborate with the city of Page.

-A developer was selected in 2021 and funding sources continue to be examined.
+A developer was selected in 2021 and funding sources continue to be exam-ined.
+The PPP met the requirements of a lease under GASB 87 and is properly recorded in the financial statements.
 The District is finding efficiencies by developing new instructional programs that can be fully funded by the fee revenue they generate, and is continuing to seek external funding through the Coconino Community College Foundation.